“Portrait of Mrs Alexander Hamilton” by Ralph Earl

-This “Portrait of Mrs Alexander Hamilton” by Ralph Earl portrays Elizabeth Hamilton (1757 – 1854), the wife of Alexander Hamilton, U.S. Secretary of the Treasury and Founding Father.
+This “Portrait of Mrs Alexander Hamilton” by Ralph Earl portrays Elizabeth Schuyler Hamilton (1757 – 1854), the wife of Alexander Hamilton, U.S. Secretary of the Treasury and Founding Father.
 In 1787, Elizabeth sat for this portrait while Earl was being held in debtors’ prison.
-Alexander had heard of Earl’s predicament and asked if Elizabeth might be willing to sit for him, to allow him to make some money and eventually buy his way out of prison, which he subsequently did.
+Alexander had heard of Earl’s predicament and asked if Elizabeth might be willing to sit for him, to allow him to make some money and eventually buy his way out of prison, which he later did.

 Elizabeth Schuyler was born in Albany, New York and her family came from a wealthy and politically influential family.
 Her family was among the wealthy Dutch landowners who had settled around Albany in the mid-1600s.
 In 1780 Alexander Hamilton and Elizabeth met during the middle of the American Revolutionary War and married in the same year.
 Together they had eight children.